 Trump uses a different kind of argument.
 He presents topics as moral or value-related, and inarguable.
 To make such pronouncements, you need the present tense.
 He identifies for you (often through name-calling) who is in and who is out, who is right and who is wrong.
 He does a lot of blaming, so he also makes ample use of the past tense.

 His rhetoric fits the pattern of demonstrative argument.
 It’s tantamount to a fight.
-If you respond to him, you can choose to meet him on the demonstrative-argument floor, and fight, or bring him over to the deliberative-argument floor, and argue.
+If you respond, you can choose to meet him on the demonstrative floor for a brawl, or bring him over to the deliberative floor to argue.
 I haven’t yet seen anyone do the latter successfully.

 I work with children in Sierra Leone who are learning to write down their individual true personal experiences.
 The more they work through successive drafts, the more both their proficiency in English and their writing skills, improve.
 We would like to see them contribute to the national literature of Sierra Leone.